 VividCortex Explorer makes it easy to see your queries, their performance, and their impact on the database and infrastructure.

-The “Compare To” section at the top visualizes database or system performance over time.
-Select the data you wish to see in the drop down, which includes all of the Charts available in VividCortex (which you can also see in the Dashboards).
 Hover over the chart to see the value at a specific point in time.
-This will also highlight that point in time on the lower chart as well, allowing you to correlate changes in metrics.
+This will also highlight that point in time on the other Views, allowing you to correlate changes in metrics.

-Each section of the interface is described below:
+Each section of the Dataset View is described below:

 Select: Choose the columns you want to display.
 The available columns will depend on what Data you have selected to rank.
 To remove a column, click the ‘x’ to the right of the column name.